-The PHL Venture is implementing innovative business models to increase adoption of post-harvest loss (PHL) technologies, while ensuring commercial viability for value chain and supply chain actors.
+The PHL Venture is implementing innovative business models to increase the adoption of post-harvest loss technologies while ensuring commercial viability for value chain and supply chain actors.

-For instance, one of the proven PHL technologies is the hermetic bag, which can help reduce storage losses dramatically at household level, in comparison to currently used raffia bags.
-Demonstrations with targeted farmers have demonstrated the cost-effectiveness, productivity, and simplicity of using hermetic bags.
-Likewise, farmers showed high interest to adopt the technology.
+For instance, one of the proven PHL technologies is the hermetic bag, which can help reduce household storage losses compared to currently used raffia bags.
+Demonstrations with targeted farmers have proven the cost-effectiveness, productivity, and simplicity of using hermetic bags.
+Likewise, farmers showed a high interest in adopting the technology.

-However, to increase adoption rates and build demand for a sustainable market, innovative models must be developed in the value chain at certain entry points including: i. lean and in-time distribution of equipment from manufacturers to the communities; ii. cost-effective digital and analog extension services; iii. data gathering and management through digital technologies; and iv. micro-financing facilities for smallholder farmers to access agricultural inputs, including proper handling and storage equipment, among others.
+However, to increase adoption rates and build demand for a sustainable market, innovative models must be developed in the value chain at specific entry points, including: i. lean and in-time distribution of equipment from manufacturers to the communities; ii. cost-effective digital and analogue extension services; iii. data gathering and management through digital technologies; and iv. micro-financing facilities for smallholder farmers to access agricultural inputs, including proper handling and storage equipment, among others.

-Proven models will be scaled, and local knowledge networks will be created, building on partnerships with the private sector, governments, nongovernment organizations (NGOs) and other agencies of the United Nations.
+Proven models will be scaled, and local knowledge networks will be created, building on partnerships with the private sector, governments, nongovernment organizations (NGOs) and United Nations agencies.